Lalka00pq/Slothtop-assistant/README.md

 ## 🦥About project

 This is the project of AI assistant Slothtop.
-You can chat with him and he will responce to you.
+You can chat with him and he will response to you.
 Slothtop uses Ollama models and can use tools to do some actions.

 >[!note]
 >If you want, you can take and use this project as a template for your own AI assistants.